 A Leader in the Creation of the International Human Rights Framework

-International Human Rights in the United States
+Human Rights in the United States Today

 In the aftermath of the terrorist attacks on September 11, 2001, we saw the creation of an unprecedented torture program by the Bush Administration as part of its so-called “war on terror.”
 Authorized at the highest levels of government, a program of cruel psychological and physical abuse was applied to detainees in U.S. custody at Guantánamo Bay and other U.S.-controlled sites around the world.
+Though President Barack Obama ended the CIA torture program, his administration continued to imprison, without trial, close to two dozen detainees at the Guantánamo Bay facility and refused to hold accountable those responsible for the Bush-era torture program.
+The Obama administration also greatly increased U.S. reliance on extrajudicial killings overseas in its fight against terrorism.

 CJA works on only a small fraction of the human rights issues in the United States and is privileged to partner with and work alongside many of others in the struggle to hold the United States to its international human rights obligations at home and abroad.